Create Outlook custom form in VB.NET, C#, C++.

 for Microsoft® Office and .net

-Add-in Express Home > Add-in Express .NET > Online Guide > Developing custom Outlook forms
+Add-in Express Home > Add-in Express for Office and .NET > Online Guide > Add-in Express components > Advanced Outlook regions

 You add a custom Outlook task pane to your project by choosing a corresponding item in the Add New Item dialog.
 Then, using the context menu of the add-in module, you add an Outlook Forms Manager to the add-in module.
 Finally, you add an item to the Items collection of the manager, bind the item to the form using the item's FormClass property, and specify items properties such as ExplorerLayout and InspectorLayout that specify the placement of your Outlook custom form in explorer and inspector windows.
 Also, you can specify Outlook folders and / or item types for which your custom form will be shown.